Dr Llewellyn Morgan Rees

 He also became better known to a wider audience in Wales, contributing occasional articles to Barn; and his considerable gift as an accomplished raconteur led to numerous contributions to Welsh language radio.
 He gave some humorous talks in Pobl Odd recounting characters he had encountered in the RAF as well as some from Rhigos.
 In Maes Chwarae and Byd y Bêl, he was a member of a team of rugby pundits, with Ike Davies and Jack Elwyn Watkins, who analysed play and commented on the rugby scene.

 Llew married Joan Pugh Jones, from Menai Bridge, in December 1950.
 They raised a daughter Bethan, and there are now two grandchildren.
 Joan trained as a nursery teacher at St Mary’s Bangor and later taught there and finally at the Technical College in the town.
 The family lived in Penrhosgarnedd, Bangor but Joan has now returned to Anglesey and lives in Llanfair P.G.
 Llew had a sister Olwen who became senior mistress at Ebbw Vale Grammar School.
 She married Dewi Samuel who became the deputy headmaster at the same school.
-Both appear on this 1954 photograph.
+Both appear on this 1954 photograph, and in this 1958 photo taken in their home.

 Whilst still in post at Bangor, Llew developed cancer, and died at the relatively early at the age of 59 in 1972.